The Death of the International Standards

 Is it coincidental that UNMAS and UNOPS are running the Sudan programme and simultaneously hijacking the International Mine Action Standards?

 It probably is - if only because they are not that organised.
 I do not believe that UNMAO Sudan's obsession with machines is necessarily corrupt or evil, although it could be.
 I believe it has occurred because of gross ignorance and an obsession with producing meaningless square metre statistics to satisfy donors who they have misled.
 Whatever the cause, it undermines all that we have worked for in HMA for the past 15 years, undermines the foundation of the IMAS (which was to present a level playing field for all those operating in HMA) and shows a shameful ignorance of the integrated security and peace-building aims of Humanitarian Mine Action as known to most intelligent operators with field experience.
-In the early days of IMAS the commercials were on board when we dropped the UN's unworkable 99.6% clearance requirement (part of their Copenhagen Standards).
+In the early days of IMAS the commercials were on board when we dropped the UN's unworkable 99.6% clearance requirement (part of the UN's infamous Copenhagen Standards).
 They wanted everyone to have to clear all mines and ERW to an agreed depth.
 But now many commercials have become multi-nationals and seem prepared to compromise integrity for an easy profit - and why not when the idea has the sanction of UNMAS?
-I have reliable reports from Sudan of UNMAO sanctioning the use of flails without hammers (to save on hammers!) and of mechanical follow-up with large-loop detectors in areas with minimum-metal mines, etc. To anyone who knows demining, UNMAO appear to have been very incompetent, at best.
+I have reliable reports from Sudan of UNMAO sanctioning the use of flails without hammers (to save on hammers, bless them) and of mechanical follow-up with large-loop detectors in areas with minimum-metal mines, etc. To anyone who knows demining, UNMAO appear to have been very incompetent, at best.

 I understand that the influence of the GiHAD is growing because UNMAS is stuck for cash and is increasingly obliged to rely on the GiHAD to take its role.
 But the GiHAD have always appointed "safe-buddy" specialists with limited knowledge of their specialist area - and they become the expert in that field overnight, usually without any clear overview of HMA, its goals and history.
 HMA has always been simple.
 We do not need experts who do not have an overview in which to place their expertise.
 But the GiHAD has successfully specialised in creating jobs for itself and friends, complicating a demining process that must be kept simple if it is really going to be given into the hands of those affected in national programmes.
 Thanks to them (and to ignorant people drafting UN contracts) you now have to pay their friends in Kosovo for unnecessary EOD training even if you have been practicing for years, and you have to buy their friends' machines that you know will not clear land in order to bid for UN contracts in Sudan.
-(The EOD training by Westerners really is not proven necessary - just look at the accident record to see how many Western trained EOD ex-pats die doing ridiculous things with explosive devices: a much higher proportion than among the cautious nationals - with whom such accidents are extremely rare.)
+(The EOD training by Westerners really is not proven necessary - just look at the accident record to see how many Western trained EOD ex-pats die doing ridiculous things with explosive devices: a much higher proportion than among the cautious nationals - among whom such accidents are extremely rare.)